Becoming Fools Deleted Scene: Panchorizo

 What if … instead of rooting you on, your parents abused you … or what if they weren’t even there at all?
 How would that have changed your life?
 What opportunities would you have missed?
 For some, this “different reality”, really isn’t different.
 It’s all they’ve ever known …”

-I am grateful for my dad.
-I’m also very thankful to be a father to my own sons, who happen to be from Guatemala.
+I am thankful for my dad and proud to be a father to my sons from Guatemala.

 Here’s a bonus feature, a scene from the Voz de las Calles Show.